KDE/Developing/Guide

 Build Guide for KDE on openSUSE

 Why use this guide?
-The KDE Team at openSUSE are a group of fanatical KDE developers who work hard to make it easy to use and develop KDE on openSUSE.
-By using our precompiled packages accessible via One Click Install, you can cut out the hassle of building qt-copy, or other KDE support libraries like Soprano or QCA2.
+The KDE team at openSUSE are a group of fanatical KDE developers who work hard to make it easy to use and develop KDE on openSUSE.
+By using our precompiled packages accessible via One Click Install, you can cut out the hassle of building qt-copy, or other KDE support libraries like Akonadi, Phonon, Soprano or QCA2.
 Since we are very close to the KDE release team, our packages include all the patches KDE trunk needs and are always up to date.
-This saves you time and effort in tracking the latest innovations as KDE moves towards KDE 4.1.
+This saves you time and effort in tracking the latest innovations as KDE moves towards KDE 4.2 (at the time of writing).

 This guide does not use a magic build script to do everything for you.
 Instead it shows you how to build KDE by hand with a few easy steps and a couple of simple helpers to prevent mistakes.

-The following instructions show you how to build KDE 4 SVN trunk on openSUSE 10.3.
-They don't assume any prerequisites besides a freshly installed 10.3.
+The following instructions show you how to build KDE 4 SVN trunk on openSUSE 11.0 or 10.3.
+They don't assume any prerequisites besides a freshly installed openSUSE.

 Install software needed to build KDE 4